Subtitles and Transcript

 11:12 You can't miss it when I tell you what's there.
 (Laughter)

-11:18 All right, I'm going to just end with a positive, nice, little story about -- the Skeptics is a nonprofit educational organization.
-We're always looking for little, good things that people do.
+11:18 I'm going to just end with a positive, nice little story.
+The Skeptics is a nonprofit educational organization.
+We're always looking for little good things that people do.

 11:28 And in England, there's a pop singer.
-Very -- one of the top popular singers in England today, Katie Melua.
+One of the top popular singers in England today, Katie Melua.
 And she wrote a beautiful song.
 It was in the top five in 2005, called, "Nine Million Bicycles in Beijing."
-It's a love story -- she's sort of the Norah Jones of the U.K. -- about how she much loves her guy, and compared to nine million bicycles, and so forth.
+It's a love story -- she's sort of the Norah Jones of the UK -- about how she much loves her guy, and compared to nine million bicycles, and so forth.
 And she has this one passage here.
+(Music)

-12:15 But my friend, Simon Singh, the particle physicist now turned science educator, and he wrote the book "The Big Bang," and so on.
-He uses every chance he gets to promote good science.
-And so, he wrote an op-ed piece in "The Guardian" about Katie's song, in which he said, well, we know exactly how old, how far from the edge.
-You know, it's 12 -- it's 13.7 billion light years, and it's not a guess.
-We know within precise error bars there how close it is.
-And so, we can say, although not absolutely true, that it's pretty close to being true.
+12:15 But my friend, Simon Singh, the particle physicist now turned science educator, who wrote the book "The Big Bang," and so on, uses every chance he gets to promote good science.
+And so he wrote an op-ed piece in "The Guardian" about Katie's song, in which he said, well, we know exactly how far from the edge.
+You know, it's 13.7 billion light years, and it's not a guess.
+We know within precise error bars how close it is.
+So we can say, although not absolutely true, it's pretty close to being true.

-12:44 And, to his credit, Katie called him up after this op-ed piece came out.
-And said, "I'm so embarrassed.
-I was a member of the astronomy club, and I should have known better."
+12:44 And, to his credit, Katie called him up after this op-ed piece came out, and said, "I'm so embarrassed.
+I was in the astronomy club.
+I should've known better."
 And she re-cut the song.
-So I'll end with the new version. ♫ We are 13.7 billion light years ♫ ♫ from the edge of the observable universe ♫ ♫ That's a good estimate with well-defined error bars ♫ ♫ And with the available information ♫ ♫ I predict that I will always be with you ♫ (Applause)
+So I will end with the new version.
+(Music with lyrics) We are 13.7 billion light years from the edge of the observable universe.
+That's a good estimate with well-defined error bars.
+And with the available information, I predict that I will always be with you.
+(Laughter)

 13:15 How cool is that?
 (Applause)